pixelrunner/Meraki-ISE-Python-Challenges/Challenge_1/Question.md

 The module masses can be found [here](https://github.com/pixelrunner/Meraki-ISE-Python-Challenges/blob/master/Challenge_1/Module_masses.txt).

-Upload your script(s)to github, then move on to part 2.
+Upload your script(s)to github, and send your answer to John on teams (don't put it in the team chat)!
+Then move on to part 2.

 -----